yowainwright/yowainwright.github.io/src/pages/2017-09-17-normalize-css-or-not.md

 <figure>
     <img src="https://yowainwright.imgix.net/normalize/normalize-post.jpg" alt="Normalize Illustration" width="1000" />
-  <figcaption>Normalization CSS can be used to make sure your CSS remains the same.
-Or, CSS styles can be added elsewhere, avoiding multiple overrides in the Cascade from Normalization. </figcaption>
+  <figcaption>The pseudo CSS code illustration above displays how Normalization CSS can be used to ensure your CSS remains the same across browsers which can lead to multiple overrides.
+Or, when encountering an issue between browsers, one CSS style can be added elsewhere—avoiding multiple overrides in the Cascade from Normalization.</figcaption>
 </figure>

 ## What does this do for web projects?